jscoobyced/jsc-people-profiler/README.md

 - `<root>/app.web/SQL/create.sql`
 - `<root>/app.web/SQL/data.sql`

-Then update the `<root>/app.web/appsettings.json` to set your MySQL server, username and password in the `ConnectionString/MySql` setting.
+Then update the `<root>/app.web/appsettings.json` to set your MySQL server host, username and password in the `ConnectionString/MySql` setting.

 ## Application